![]() |

 Most campus demonstrations such as marches, meetings, picketing or rallies will be peaceful and non-obstructive.
 A demonstration should not be interfered with unless one or more of the following conditions exists as a result of the demonstration.

 If any of these conditions exists or the suspicion of such a disturbance exists, Campus Safety should be notified at ext.
-5555 (on campus) 610 558 5555 (off campus).
-Campus Safety will inform the Vice President for Finance and Administration or the President.
+5555 (on campus) 610-558-5555 (off campus).
+Campus Safety will inform the Vice President for Human Resources & Risk Management or the President.

 Depending on the nature of the demonstration, the appropriate procedures listed below should be followed: